CaseyHaralson/pinkyring/README.md

 - [pinkyring-server-template:](#pinkyring-server-template) server-side NodeJS project template that is structured around the principals of the onion/hexagonal architecture and comes with a lot of capability
 - [python-flask-template:](#python-flask-template) basic Python Flask api project with examples of using marshmallow for data validation and MongoDB for data storage
 - [browser-extension-template:](#browser-extension-template) a starting point for generating browser extensions for multiple browsers
+- [documentation-template:](#documentation-template) an outline for a documentation project using the PARA method, Zettelkasten method, and MOC approach.

 ## How-To